 Some pictures from The Country Club of Rancho Bernardo (6/1/16):

-My friend and I split up afterward to go on separate scouting missions at a couple of the smaller private community courses in the county.
+My friend and I split up afterward to go on separate scouting missions at a couple of the smaller and more obscure private community courses in the county.
 He went out to Skyline Ranch and was actually able to play, so I hope to have my own chance there soon.
 I went to a course that has become a nemesis for me…

 Rancho Monserate Country Club • Fallbrook, CA • 6/1/16

 This is probably the fourth time I’ve come out here to try and play.
-I’ve attempted to join up with members/residents heading out to the course, only to get denied at the last minute by one really unfriendly player.
+I once attempted to join up with members/residents heading out to the course, only to get denied at the last minute by one really unfriendly player.
 I’ve attempted to talk to the office, pitch my blog and try to work every angle I could.
 No luck.
 The only way seemed to be finding a member that would allow me to play with them.

 It was pretty dead out there, but I just so happened to run into someone and they let me join them for a quick nine holes.
-It’s just a nine-hole par-27 course, so it was an easy one to get around.
+It’s just a 9-hole par-27 course, so it was an easy one to get around.

 Rancho Monserate is a senior community that clearly likes to keep to itself.
 I do know all homeowners here own part of the course, as well, which is why they are kind of protective of it and don’t allow unaccompanied guest to play.